-It is unknown where he spent most of his days but some rumours told of sighting and seeing him in the poorer wards of Fairhaven disguised as a beggar providing healing services for free to the poorest of the poor in the metropolis.
+It is unknown where he spent most of his days but some rumours told of sighting of him in the poorer wards of Fairhaven disguised as a pilgrim, providing healing services for free to the poorest of the poor in the metropolis.
 Other rumours circulated that he secretly advised the Queen Regent, Rose, of Caramdor.

 Yet other rumours spoke of darker more sinister pastimes, his facade a false persona hiding his true purpose.

 Lord Persus was a formidable combatant, a master in the defensive arts, and able to enhance his martial capabilities with some divine magic.